deadlyvipers/dojo_rules/introduction.md

 Hello I am a new dojo initiate.
 Please teach me sensei.
 Domo arigato gozaimasu.
-My favorite code school path is git at the moment.
+My favorite code school path is JavaScript at the moment.